-Tagging makes navigation easy.
+Tagging enhances navigation.
 In addition to all existing host-level tags, processes are tagged by role:McNulty-Query, Datadog’s front-end query service, in order to narrow the search.
 Then you can search for the NGINX master processes and pivot the table by availability zone to be confident about that service staying highly available.

 Here, you are checking the Elasticsearch processes for an individual feature team.
 You have also added metrics for voluntary and involuntary context switches, available in the gear menu on the upper-right of the table.

 Below, you have searched for SSH processes and pivoted by user to understand who is logged into which hosts.

 Perhaps this one is less exciting after redaction.